KMNR/Webstream/webstreamd/README.md

 * keepfor : The number of days that you will keep the recording for in days.

 **schedule**
-* schedule/schedule : The location of the schedule json file.
+* schedule : The location of the schedule json file.

 webstreamd comes bundled with an example schedule file: You can rewrite to this schedule file as you desire and webstreamd will create a new crontab based on that schedule file (see cron)